Adding Underfloor Insulation The Right Way.

 Why do we have suspended timber floors?

-In the past, floor timbers were often laid directly on top of the ground but this inevitably led to damp and rot in the timbers.
+In the past, (prior to damp proof membranes), floor boards would have been laid directly on top of the ground, but this inevitably led to damp and rot.

 Why Add Underfloor Insulation?

-• Because suspended timber floors are draughty!
-Most suspended timber floors comprise simply of floor boards laid on top of timber floor joists.
-These draughts are often reduced slightly by liners laid below timber or laminate floor finishes, but these will not stop the draughts completely as the edges are not typically taped to make them airtight.
+By their very nature, suspended timber floors are draughty, they comprise simply of floor boards laid on top of timber floor joists.
+Sure, these draughts are often reduced slightly by underlay laid below timber, carpet or laminate floor finishes, but these will not stop the draughts completely as the edges are not typically taped to make them airtight and many of them are porus.

-• Well installed underfloor insulation will mean your house will heat up quicker and loose heat slower - provided the underfloor insulation is correctly installed.
+Well installed underfloor insulation will mean your house will heat up quicker and lose heat slower - provided the underfloor insulation is correctly installed.

-• Correctly installed hygroscopic insulation in an older property’s suspended timber floor will absorb some of the water vapour within the property during periods of high humidity (reducing the risk of condensation and mould on interior surfaces such as walls and ceilings) and release this water vapour slowly when the humidity levels are low.
+Correctly installed hygroscopic insulation, which absorbs and releases moisture easily, in an older property’s suspended timber floor will absorb some of the water vapour within the property during periods of high humidity (reducing the risk of condensation and mould on interior surfaces such as walls and ceilings) and release this water vapour slowly when the humidity levels are low.

 A Few Useful Terms to Understand